dharamdudi/InstaCart-Analytics_Case_Study/README.md

 🔹 Formatted the output of the SQL queries in MS-Excel.
 Also used Excel to build some visualizations to support the finding.

-🔹 Finally compiled all the outputs and charts in Figma to present the insights uncovered from the analytics case study.
+🔹 Finally compiled all the outputs and charts in Figma to present the insights uncovered from the case study.

 🔗 Link to the SQL Queries Used in the Analysis: <a href="https://github.com/dharamdudi/Instacart-Analytics_Case_Study/blob/main/assets/queries/data_preparation_n_analytics.sql" target="_blank">Queries.sql </a>, or <a href="https://drive.google.com/file/d/1_VmS5oqKBRhMLNhg1JIOlo8WDDfbB5z0/view?usp=sharing" target="_blank">PDF File</a>